Arras culture: Other burials

 The number of non-chariot burials vastly outweighs those with chariots.
 Such burials are always inhumations within a square barrow.
 Skeletal remains in the graves are laid out most commonly on a north-south axis where the head is facing north.
 The skeletons at Burton Fleming have been identified in three major poses: extended fully, with the legs bent at the knees (sometimes drawn up parallel with the thigh) and with the legs drawn up against the chest.
 Grave goods include metalwork, ceramics and animal remains.
 Pig and horse bones are frequently associated with the burials.

 Arras graves

 The original excavations by William Watson uncovered more than 100 square-barrows, square earthworks several metres long containing a single inhumation grave often accompanied by grave-goods.
 Material uncovered in the graves is of particularly high quality and is often unique in Iron Age Britain and includes copper-alloys, iron, animal bone, coral, jet and enamel.
-Of the four barrows, most material from the King's Barrow, the Queen's Barrow and the Charioteer's Barrow are accessioned to the Yorkshire Museum and the Lady's Barrow to the British Museum.
+Of the four barrows, most material from the King's Barrow, the Queen's Barrow, and the Charioteer's Barrow is accessioned to the Yorkshire Museum and the Lady's Barrow to the British Museum.